estebanfelipep/ai-hero-cohort-002-skill-building/exercises/09-subagents-skill-building/09.04-running-our-subagents/problem/readme.md

 - [ ] In the `catch` block, update the diary and UI with the error

-- [ ] Pass the diary into the orchestrator's prompt so it can track work performed
+- [ ] Pass the diary into the orchestrator's system prompt so it can track work performed

-- [ ] Update the message history to include task parts so they're preserved between conversations

 - [ ] Test your implementation by making a request in the UI and watching tasks being executed and checked off

-- [ ] Verify that the orchestrator correctly uses the data parts in the me to plan subsequent steps
+- [ ] Verify that the orchestrator correctly uses the diary and data parts to plan subsequent steps